Petr Shatilov: Doctor, scientist, and educator during the Revolution and Civil Wars

 In 1920 Shatilov led a commission for the study of typhus and actively participated in efforts to combat the disease.

 Personal life

-During his years as a medical student, Shatilov rented an apartment on Pushkinskaya Street 90 from a photographer and entrepreneur V.S.Dosekin.
+During his years as a medical student, Shatilov rented an apartment on Sumska Street 90 from a photographer and entrepreneur V.S.Dosekin.
 Later Shatilov married Dosekin's daughter Maria (1871—1942).
 As a dowry she received 48 dessiatin of land (approximately 130 acres) on the outskirts of the city.
 The present-day neighborhood of Shatilivka takes its name from this property.

 Shatilov and his wife had three sons: Nikolai (1897-1942), Aleksandr, and Dmitry, and a daughter Anna.

 Scientific work

 Shatilov is the author of more than 30 scientific papers covering various fields of medicine, such as physiology, epidemiology, pharmacology, hematology, radiology, and bacteriology, linking them with diagnostics and clinical practice.

 Death

 On 2 May 1921, while examining patients in jail, professor Shatilov contracted typhus.
 He died on 13 May.
 Shatilov's last words were: "No wreaths, no speeches."
 He bequeathed his body to the Kharkiv University for scientific research.